victor2seabra/victor2seabra/README.md

 🔎 My Aspiration:

-*  To land a challenging role where I can utilize my analytical chemistry background and data science expertise to solve real-world problems in a collaborative and innovative environment.
+*  To land a challenging role where I can utilize my sharp critical thinking and data science expertise to solve real-world problems in a collaborative and innovative environment.

 🕸️ Connect with me: